joeinnes/brightblur-jazz/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is NOT licensed.
+You may not use this project for any purpose.

 ## Contact